CamiloCod3/CamiloCod3/README.md

 A production-style **FastAPI backend** for secure multi-tenant webhook ingestion, event tracking, message logging, operational metrics, PostgreSQL/Alembic persistence, Redis support, and Docker-based deployment.

-This project was cleaned and published as a portfolio-ready backend system with a fresh public history.

 **Skills demonstrated:**